It was running fine when I put it away! As a small engine mechanic, I hear this complaint a ton.

 Two outcomes are possible:

-- Still no spark?
-Go ahead and replace the armature.
+Still no spark?
+Assuming the coil air gap is OK, Go ahead and replace the coil.

 You may find the following posts helpful: